yuvalten1/Estimation-of-Yield-and-Loss-in-Pomegranate-Orchards-Using-Deep-Learning-and-Tracking/README.md

-# Estimation-of-Yield-and-Loss-in-Pomegranate-Orchards-Using-Deep-Learning-and-Tracking
+<h1 align="center"> Estimation-of-Yield-and-Loss-in-Pomegranate-Orchards-Using-Deep-Learning-and-Tracking </h1>
 MSC Thesis - Estimation of Yield and Loss in Pomegranate Orchards Using Deep Learning and Tracking

-**Author:** Yuval Tenenboim
+<h4 align="center"> Author: Yuval Tenenboim  </h4>
-**Supervisors:** Prof. Yael Edan, Dr. Tarin Paz-Kagan
+<h4 align="center"> Supervisors: Prof. Yael Edan, Dr. Tarin Paz-Kagan </h4>

-Dept. of Industrial Engineering & Management, Ben-Gurion University of the Negev
+<h4 align="center"> Dept. of Industrial Engineering & Management, Ben-Gurion University of the Negev </h4>

-The Jacob Blaustein Institutes for Desert Research, Ben-Gurion University of the Negev, Israel
+<h4 align="center"> The Jacob Blaustein Institutes for Desert Research, Ben-Gurion University of the Negev, Israel </h4>

  The repository contains the code developed to support the methodology presented in the thesis, including data preprocessing, synthetic dataset generation, object detection, and tracking-based yield and loss estimation from UAV imagery.

 ## Thesis Overview